100 Notable alumni of

 -

-Ivan Meštrović was a Croatian and Yugoslav sculptor, architect, and writer.
+Ivan Meštrović was a Croatian sculptor, architect, and writer.
 He was the most prominent modern Croatian sculptor and a leading artistic personality in contemporary Zagreb.
-He studied at Pavle Bilinić's Stone Workshop in Split and at the Academy of Fine Arts Vienna, where he was formed under the influence of the Secession.
+He studied at Pavao Bilinić's Stone Workshop in Split and at the Academy of Fine Arts Vienna, where he was formed under the influence of the Secession.
 He traveled throughout Europe and studied the works of ancient and Renaissance masters, especially Michelangelo, and French sculptors Auguste Rodin, Antoine Bourdelle and Aristide Maillol.
 He was the initiator of the national-romantic group Medulić (he advocated the creation of art of national features inspired by the heroic folk songs).
 During the First World War, he lived in emigration.
 After the war, he returned to Croatia and began a long and fruitful period of sculpture and pedagogical work.
 In 1942 he emigrated to Italy, in 1943 to Switzerland and in 1947 to the United States.
 He was a professor of sculpture at the Syracuse University and from 1955 at the University of Notre Dame in South Bend, Indiana.

 -